serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

   mutation: Mutation
 }
 ```
-We're defining the bare minimum in order to enable us to create places via the `createPlace` mutation and then search for them by location using the `searchPlaceByLatLng` query method.
+We're defining the bare minimum in order to enable us to create places via the `createPlace` mutation, and then search for them by location using the `searchPlaceByLatLng` query method.

 ## 5. <a name="es-mapping-templates"></a>Appsync Mapping Template GraphQL Resolvers

-Now we have our schema defined we need to add resolvers for it.
-If you're expecting to need to write a lambda function to interact with elasticsearch in order to do this then you'd be wrong!
-Appsync introduces the concept of [mapping templates](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-overview.html) which removes this need.
-Instead the templates translate the request and response into JSON payloads that your backing database and client will accept.
-Currently only DynamoDB and Elasticsearch are natively supported but in the future I'm sure we'll see support for SQL databases too.
+We have our schema defined, and now we need to add resolvers for it.
+If you're expecting to need to write a Lambda function to interact with Elasticsearch in order to do this, then you'd be wrong!

+AppSync introduces the concept of [mapping templates](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-overview.html), which removes this need.
+Instead, the templates translate the request and response into JSON payloads that your backing database and client will accept.
+Currently, only DynamoDB and Elasticsearch are natively supported, but in the future I'm sure we'll see support for SQL databases too.

-Let's create a directory to house our mapping templates.
+Let's create a directory to house our mapping templates:

 ```Shell
 $ mkdir mapping-templates
 ```

-Then let's create the request template for our `createPlace` query in a file called `mapping-templates/createPlace-request-mapping-template.txt`.
+Then, let's create the request template for our `createPlace` query in a file called `mapping-templates/createPlace-request-mapping-template.txt`.
 This is going to relay the query on to Elasticsearch for us in the format it expects.
-It's written in [Apache Velocity Template Language (VTL)](http://velocity.apache.org/engine/2.0/vtl-reference.html) which is what Appsync uses as it's templating language.
+It's written in [Apache Velocity Template Language (VTL)](http://velocity.apache.org/engine/2.0/vtl-reference.html), which is what Appsync uses as it's templating language:

 ```VTL
 {